antonio-gabriele-rizzo/TechLab-Microsoft-Intune-Administration-Portfolio/02–Intune-Administration-Center-Overview/Intune-Administration-Center-Overview.md

 # Dashboard

-The Dashboard provides a quick overview of the current Microsoft Intune environment.
+The Dashboard provides an overview of the Microsoft Intune environment.

+It allows administrators to quickly understand the current state of the tenant without navigating through multiple menus.

-From this page administrators can immediately identify:
+From the Dashboard administrators can obtain information about:

-- Device enrolment status
+- Devices
-- Compliance status
+- Compliance
-- Configuration status
+- Applications
-- Application status
+- Endpoint Security
-- General tenant health
+- Tenant health

-When managing large numbers of devices, the dashboard provides a useful summary of the environment.
+As additional devices are enrolled later in this repository, the Dashboard will begin displaying useful management information.

 ![Dashboard Overview](screenshots/intune-dashboard-overview.png)